wp-plugins/store-locator-le/readme.txt

 * Enhancement: Added manage_slp_admin to the Store Locator Plus custom taxonomy (stores) allowing 3rd party add-ons to grant user permissions to manage/edit/delete/assign store categories.
 * Fix: Google OEM License fields can be deleted after they are set to a value.
 * Fix: Google OEM API queries are working again.

-= 4.2.23 (2014-Dec-28) =

-* Change: Remove Google API key support.
-It is no longer used by Google Maps API V3.
-* Change: Tweak the before and after shortcode rendering hook to pass along attributes.
-* Fix: Fix the Add-on Framework update checker, all premium add-on packs should now receive proper update notifications.
-* Fix: [homeicon](http://www.charlestonsw.com/support/documentation/store-locator-plus/getting-started/shortcodes/#homeicon) and [endicon](http://www.charlestonsw.com/support/documentation/store-locator-plus/getting-started/shortcodes/#endicon) SLPLUS shortcode attributes have been fixed (requires Pro Pack).

-= 4.2.22 (2014-Dec-22) =

-* Change: Default SLP Theme has been modified to provide better design for the WP 4.1 2015 theme.
-* Enhancement: The Default 2014 theme has been added, it is the prior Default theme.
-If your UI change switch your SLP Theme to Default 2014.
-* Enhancement: Add slp_before_render_shortcode action hook, called immediately before do_shortcode for SLPLUS.
-Added for Multimap add-on support.
-* Enhancement: Add slp_after_render_shortcode action hook, called after do_shortcode for SLPLUS.
-Added for Multimap add-on support.

-= 4.2.21 (2014-Dec-19) =

-* Enhancement: Locations admin page updated to auto-load WordPress WPListTable class for support of Gravity Forms integration plugin by DeBaat.
-* Enhancement: Add some new helper functions to simplify checkbox processing.
-* Enhancement: Add WordPress and PHP memory limit settings to plugin environment panel.
-* Enhancement: Add link to add-on product pages when update is available.
-* Fix: Allow for decimal point in the radius selector allowing a radius like 0.5 to work.
-* NOTE: Requires an update to Enhanced Search premium add-on to be updated to version 4.2.05.

-= 4.2.19 (2014-Dec-15) =

-* Tested with WP 4.1, updated compatibility reference.
-* Change: Tweak the results CSS for default SLP theme for nicer presentation under WP4.1 2015 theme.
-* Fix: Test server query string is set in AJAX Handler.
-Prevents error notices on some servers.
-* Fix: Drop down menu processor for admin panel bulk actions, Tagalong cascading menus, etc. Broke with WP 4.0.1 changes in content processing.

-= 4.2.17 (2014-Dec) =

-* Enhancement: update admin panel CSS rules
-* Enhancement: provide disabled dropdown mechanism on admin settings
-* Change: location addition, geocoding, and lat/long lookup refactored to move from Admin class to Locations class for cron support.

-= 4.2.16 (2014-Nov-21) =

-* Enhancement: Map markers now have the location name as a tool tip.
-* Enhancement: General performance improvements to the map search engine (slp.js).
-* Enhancement: Minimum map zoom is set to 1 by default to prevent "double world wrapping".
-* Enhancement: Remove legacy defunct code for locator search and initial load, reducing overhead.
-* Enhancement: Update the add-on pack list and links.
-* Enhancement (4.2.13): Add Swedish language translation.
-* Enhancement (4.2.15): Show image on manage locations table (taken from Enhanced Results).
-* Enhancement (4.2.15): Show image instead of a "view" link in the image column.
-* Fix: Resolved an issue where searches would not execute if ignore radius was turned on, the address field was hidden, and the radius selector was hidden.
-* Fix: Remove the phantom home marker when the address field is blank and a search is performed.
-Helps with state/country based searches with no radius or address selectors.
-* Fix: Stop setting map center based on previous searched location if the address field is left blank.
-Fixes issues with searching with country/state/city selectors and no address.
-* Fix(4.2.13): Remove metadata variable warning introduced in 4.2.12 prerelease.
-* Fix(4.2.13): this.centerMarker is null error in slp.js introduced in 4.2.12 prerelease.
-* Fix(4.2.14): Force Google geocoding communication to SSL (https) mode when the Google API key is entered.
-* Fix(4.2.15): Adjust the admin label size to not cut off some setting labels.
-* Fix(4.2.16): Extra comma after state output (bug introduced in prior 4.2.10 release).

-= 4.2.10 (2014-Nov) =

-* Enhancement: Added settings for Google Maps for Work client ID activation to pass requests through the Google Maps Enterprise server.
-* Enhancement: Google Maps for Work will load the main map rendering from the Google Enterprise server if you have purchased a Google Enterprise key.
-* Enhancement: Google Maps for Word geocoding while loading locations is now supported.
-Requires your Google Enterprise Private/Crypto key.
-* Enhancement (4.2.10): Info Plugin Environment tab now reports available updates next to the installed version.
-* Fix: Location geocoding uses the Google Maps domain set in the User Experience tab to assist in non-USA based address encoding.
-* Fix: Clean up an add-on pack manager bug that consumes far more memory than necessary.

-= 4.2.08 (2014-Oct) =

-* Fix: Fix issue with subsequent searches not working when home marker is not set.
-* Fix: Help page text, link to proper shortcode URL on website.

-= 4.2.07 (2014-Sep-27) =

-* Enhancement: Manage locations shows text when a location is inactive due to missing lat/long.
-* Enhancement: Add a new filter 'slp_edit_location_change_extended_data_info' to allow add-on packs to change the extended data columns.
-* Enhancement: Add the UI base class to the addon-on framework for SLP 4.2.
-* Enhancement: Further refinements to the Results Layout processor.
-* Enhancement: Added Results string format="decimal2" attribute for results layout settings.
-* Enhancement: Check that google is defined in JavaScript before trying to talk to them about map stuff.
-Warn user if it is off but needs to be on.
-* Enhancement: Extend the AJAX add-on framework.
-* Change: do not show home marker if user does not enter an address during a search
-* Fix: Fix the HTML output on location search results (Tagalong and SME icons among others).
-* Fix: Fix the HOURS output for Enhanced Results.
-* Fix: Make the extended data system smarter with a fallback to detect extended data fields when the data options array has been corrupted.
-* Fix: Extended data fields are initialized to '0' and '' for consistency with update location method.

-= 4.2.05 (2014-Aug-25) =

-* Enhancement: Add new server-to-server speed setting.
-Adjusts time the server will wait to hear back from Google during geocoding.
-* Enhancement: Increase default wait time for geocoding responses to increase positive hits on locations on slower networks.
-* Enhancement: CSV action 'slp_csv_processing_complete' added to allow add-on packs to execute functions after CSV files are imported.
-* Enhancement: Update Dutch (nl_NL) translation by [Jan de Baat](http://www.de-baat.nl/).
-* Enhancement: [Results layout strings](http://www.charlestonsw.com/support/documentation/store-locator-plus/user-experience/results/results-layout/) can now use the same field modifiers allowed in the maps bubble layout.
-* Enhancement: Added a new action hook slp_ux_modify_adminpanel_results for augmenting the UX/Results layout from add-on packs.
-* Change: sl_distance_unit option updated to serialized data to match newer options system.
-* Fix: Update administrative and UI class invocations to fix an incorrect property issue that can impact add-on packs.
-* Fix: Error when processing immediate results mode with Directory Builder add-on pack activated.
-* Change: more admin css tweaks (4.2.05)
-* Change: Fix distance error in results layout string (4.2.05)

-= 4.2.03 (2014-Aug-05) =

-* Note: Delete Janitor and Pro Pack add-on packs before upgrading the base plugin.
-* Enhancement: Added Thailand to the list of supported Google Domain maps
-* Enhancement: Fix csl-slplus-nomap SLP Theme results to show under the search form.
-* Enhancement: Add New Improved "No Map Rev 02" theme.
-* Enhancement: A new base add-on class has been added to build a consistent base of functionality and user experience elements between SLP and the add-on packs.
-* Enhancement: Make the info bubble layout [slp_locaton latitude] and [slp_location longitude] work as aliases for [slp_location lat] and [slp_location lng].
-* Change: Hide address input feature was lost somewhere in the past, it has now been re-introduced in the Enhanced Search add-on.
-* Change: 4.2.02 - minor internal update for smarter settings forms.
-* Change: 4.2.03 - minor csv handler update to allow for new Pro Pack extensions.
-* Fix: Intermittent issue with extended field data that impacted Enhanced Results and Contact Extender extended data field.
-* Fix: Rendering of special characters in extended data field output.
-* Fix: Ensure extended data fields are loaded on all location record calls.
-Fixes extended data inconsistencies in several add-on packs including Store Pages.